Kadoba/gamework/README.md

 # Functions

 **addSequence**(`task, subtask, halt, ...`)
-Queues a `subtask` to be added through sequence to the master `task`.
+Queues a `subtask` to be added to the master `task`.
 If `halt` is true then the subtask is flagged as a halt task.
 This triggers the subtask:added(`...`) callback when the queued task is promoted to a subtask.

 **addSubtask**(`task, subtask, ...`)
-Adds `subtask` to `task`.
+Adds a `subtask` to the master `task`.
 This calls subtask:added(...).

 **attachedToRoot**(`task`)
 Returns true if the `task` is attached to the root.

 **callback** (`task, cb, spread, ...`)
-Chains a callback starting at `task` and travels to its subtasks.
+Triggers a callback starting at `task` and forwards it to its subtasks.
 This checks to see if task[`cb`] exists and if it does it calls it as a function with the parameters (task, `...`).
 The callback will disseminate to its subtasks depending on the _spread_ type.
 Spread can be "normal" which means the callback will spread to all undelegated subtasks.
 It can be "delegated" which will spread the callback to all subtasks even if they are delegated (but not delegates themselves).
 Finally spread can be "all" which will spread the callback to all subtasks and delegates regarless if they are delegated or not.

 **clearSequence** (`task`)
 Clears any queued subtasks in a `task's` sequence.